Maverick2318/golang_cli_tutorial/README.md

-A simple example of writing a CLI using Golang using the Cobra module.
+A simple example of writing a CLI using Golang using the Cobra module: https://github.com/spf13/cobra

 Example output: